April 16

 Cake Flour:

 Cake flour is a type of all-purpose flour obtained from soft wheat.
 It has a relatively low protein content.
-The cake flour has extremely low-gluten content because of the method used to mill it and its low protein content.
+One of the best flours for baking cakes, cake flour is low in gluten due to its unique milling and minimal protein.

 Due to this, it is ideal for baking products that you want to be soft and fluffy.It is a bleached flour due to which it is a shade paler than the regular all-purpose flour.

-Once milled, the grains of cake flour is less dense and fine.
-The Cake flour is ideal for making cakes and muffins.
+Once milled, the grains of cake flour are less dense and fine.
+Cake flour is best for making cakes and muffins.

 Self Rising Flour: